raspberrypilearning/the-all-seeing-pi/worksheet2.md

         preview_overlay(camera, overlay)
     ```

-    This function is very straightforward - it simply tells the camera to restart the preview, and to display the overlay (which will be the last overlay we used).
+    This function is very straightforward: it simply tells the camera to restart the preview, and to display the overlay (which will be the last overlay we used).

-1. Save and run your program using `F5` once again.
+1. Save your program, and run it using **F5** once again.
 Check that you can press your physical button to take a picture, and that the GUI displays once the camera preview disappears.
 Check that you can press the on-screen button to restart the camera preview and take another picture.

 ## Stop the picture overwriting